deepkit-rest/rest/src/rest/README.md

 }
 ```

-To include our resource in a module, simply put it into `controllers` of the module's declaration:
+To include our resource in a module, simply declare it in `controllers` of the module:

 ```ts
 class BookModule extends createModule({